ericrasmussen/chromaticleaves/posts/a-really-neat-costume.markdown

 title: A Really Neat Costume
 date: 2004-07-30
 tags: humor, fiction
+metadescription: Learn why having a neat costume is important from Eric Rasmussen of Chromatic Leaves
 ---

 It has been my understanding that, sooner or later, people die.
 Bad things